Next National Relaxation DayTuesday, 15 August 2023

 The Best Ways to Relax on National Relaxation Day

-- Take some time away from the screens.
-While social media and the internet have many benefits, you can also quickly feel overwhelmed and stressed by constantly being bombarded with news and posts about other people's lives.
+Take some time away from the screens: While social media and the internet have many benefits in this modern age, you can also quickly feel overwhelmed and stressed by constantly being bombarded with news and posts about other people's lives.
 Put your phone or computer away, and do something that relaxes you, such as reading, painting, or cooking.
-Especially avoid any screen time before bed, as it can mess with your sleep patterns.
+Make sure to especially avoid any screen time before bed, as it can mess with your sleep patterns.

-- Try meditating.
-Many people swear by the power of meditation in helping decrease stress and improving our well-being.
-The best thing is that you can meditate anywhere!
+Try meditating: Many people swear by the power of meditation in helping decrease stress and improve our well-being.
+The best thing about meditation is that you can do it anywhere!
 A good place to start is by downloading one of the many apps that guide beginners through the practice of meditation.

 Do something you love such as listening to music or reading: Both have been proven to help with relaxation, as they offer an escape from stress and everyday life.
 Studies have shown that classical music slows the heart rate and lowers blood pressure.